TommyBoi-TB/Blooket-Cheats/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
 about: Give a cheat or script idea
-title: 'IDEA: Idea title'
+title: 'IDEA: Script idea name'
 labels: enhancement
 assignees: ''

 ---

-Describe idea here
+Gamemode (if any):

+Cheat Function:

+Specifics/Alternatives: